 - CO1.
-Analyze the performance characteristics of transmission systems in hybrid and electric vehicle(HEVs). - CO2.
+Analyze the performance characteristics of transmission systems in hybrid and electric vehicles (HEVs). - CO2.
 Demonstrate the knowledge of electric propulsion incorporated in HEVs. - CO3.
-Analyze the dimensional features drive systems for optimal matching of electric machine and the internal combustion engine. - CO4.
-Analyze and select the energy storage devices of hybrid and electric vehicle for the given applications. - CO5.
-Demonstrate the knowledge of theenergy management strategies and implementation issues in hybrid and electric vehicles.
+Analyze the dimensional features of drive systems for optimal matching of the electric machine and the internal combustion engine. - CO4.
+Analyze and select the energy storage devices of hybrid and electric vehicles for the given applications. - CO5.
+Demonstrate knowledge of the energy management strategies and implementation issues in hybrid and electric vehicles.